SanPen/GridCal/doc/md_source/short_circuit.md

 ## Short-Circuit in the Sequence Components

-GridCal has also unbalanced short-circuit calculations in the sequence and rectangular components.
+VeraGrid has also unbalanced short-circuit calculations in the sequence and rectangular components.

 ### API